 The acclaimed Rozmarin restaurant in Maribor was the venue of the final night dinner on Tour 1 and yet another special occasion was in store.
 Marco, the sommelier, hosted a sparkling wine reception and gave us a sneaky tour of their Bordeaux cellar.
 An eclectic and beautifully presented dinner was enjoyed.
 Nettle soup with cottage cheese dumplings and smoked pancetta, a savoury truffle ice cream on polenta, delicious lamb cutlets and finished off with a chocolate brownie and rhubarb dessert assiette.
 We drank Pinot Gris, Ducal’s Renski Riesling 2010, Dveri Pax Pinot Noir and finished off with an incredible rarity – a magnum of 1996 sweet Rhine Riesling that was a majestic treat!

-Our final night dinner on Tour 2 was at Gostilna AS, one of the best restaurants in Ljubljana, and we sat outside on a beautiful terrace on a warm balmy evening.
+Our final night dinner on Tour 2 in 2017 and our 2018 tour was at Gostilna AS, one of the best restaurants in Ljubljana, and we sat outside on a beautiful terrace on a warm balmy evening.
 A fresh tuna and wasabi starter was followed by a delicious king prawn pasta.
 The chef then brought out two huge flaming seabass that were then served at our table.
 Dessert, coffee and oceans of Malvasia made this a wonderful finish to our tour.